apollo-lang/apollo/doc/tutorial.md

 *Note that the above assumed that the `apollo` executable is in the user’s `$PATH` environment variable*

 This will begin the Apollo interpreter, thereby converting Apollo source code into Haskell code.
 If the program is free of runtime errors and terminates in a finite amount of time, target Haskell code will output a valid MIDI file.
-By default, this file will be named out.mid.
+By default, this file will be named main.mid.
 The output file can then be played through any MIDI player.

 To input source code into the Apollo compiler via stdin, use `-` as the only argument: